CholGen/CholGen-Workshop-2024/workshop/theiaprok-illumina.md

 <img width="80%" alt="image of job history" src="https://github.com/broadinstitute/viral-workshops/assets/53064/68eea307-7030-4cd2-8763-127f798e542f">

-Depending on some predictable and some unpredictable factors, the `assemble_denovo` jobs should complete within <20 minutes for input data of the sizes provided in this exercise.
+Depending on some predictable and some unpredictable factors, the `TheiaProk_Illumina_PE_PHB` jobs should complete within <**TBD** minutes for input data of the sizes provided in this exercise.

 ## Evaluating results

 You can examine the outputs and results of each step of each job via the Job History page, however, for large submissions, it is easier to view the saved top level outputs in the data table—in this case, the `sample` table.

-After the `TheiaProk_Illumina_PE_PHB` jobs have completed, the `sample` table should have a number of additional output columns, including assembly coverage plots for viewing read depth across the genome, `.fasta` sequence files, various intermediate output files, and metrics such as `assembly_length_unambiguous` and `mean_coverage`.
+After the `TheiaProk_Illumina_PE_PHB` jobs have completed, the `cholera_sample` table should have a number of additional output columns, including assembly coverage plots for viewing read depth across the genome, `.fasta` sequence files, various intermediate output files, and metrics such as `assembly_length_unambiguous` and `mean_coverage`.

 Among the many new columns, the following contain the outputs of the `assemble_denovo` workflow that are worth inspecting first: